m-v-nikolov/dtk-tools-py3/README.md

 If you plan to run simulations on COMPS, you will also need the pyCOMPS package.
 Available [here](https://github.com/InstituteforDiseaseModeling/pyCOMPS).

+#### Linux users
+Linux users, you need to install:
+- python-snappy
+- snappy-dev
+- LAPACK
+In order for the tools to work.

 #### Setup

 To configure your user-specific paths and settings for local and HPC job submission, run the `dtk setup` command.